silv3rr/pyspy/README.md

 All options are explained at the bottom of conf.
 Make sure 'ipc_key' matches glftpd.

-To change how flask webspy looks, you can edit static/style.css and html in templates dir.
+To change how flask webspy looks, edit webspy/static/style.css and html in webspy/templates dir.

 ## Build